Aktuelle Infos von Indianern in Nordamerika in Englisch

 Dear Evelin,

-Wopila tanka – thank you for your continued support!
+Wopila tanka – thank you for holding Tom's family in your heart.

 Chase Iron Eyes